+(3) Candidates must also take an 30 credits of specialist modules from one of the following lists, to be agreed with the Programme Manager.
 Other optional modules may be selected, subject to consideration and approval of the Programme Manager.
 PGRs are advised to discuss this with their supervision team.
 Other optional modules must be chosen through discussion and in agreement with the host and programme lead to compliment the research project area of each individual candidate and should be selected to increase the breadth and depth of knowledge.

-Optional modules can be either undergraduate or postgraduate as per Ordinance XI but all PGRs must undertake a minimum of 90 credits of modules at M level.
+Optional modules can be either undergraduate or postgraduate as set out in Ordinance XI but all PGRs must undertake a minimum of 90 credits of modules at M level.

 PGRs must pass all 120 credits in order to progress on the programme.
-PGRs who do not complete the taught requirements will not be able to proceed to the degree of PhD, but may be eligible instead for the award of Postgraduate Diploma in Cardiovascular and Metabolic Disease.
+PGRs who do not complete the taught requirements will not be able to proceed to the degree of PhD, but may be eligible instead for the award of Postgraduate Diploma in Medical Research or Cardiovascular and Metabolic Disease dependent upon the pathway taken.